 LETA and the Foundation entered into contracts with Nextel Spectrum Acquisition Corporation (Sprint Nextel) and Clearwire Corporation (Clearwire), in accordance with Federal Communications Commission (FCC) rules, to lease excess capacity on its EBS frequencies to those entities.
 Under the terms of the contracts, the Foundation remains the licensee on the EBS frequencies and has responsibility for compliance with all educational and other requirements imposed by the FCC.
-The Foundation receives monthly lease payments and anniversary payments which are reported as lease revenues on the statement of activities in the fiscal year the payment is due.
-LETA earned \$310,419 The Foundation earned \$94,567 of lease revenue for the year ended June 30, 2022 and reported as other revenues on the statement of activities and changes in net assets.
+LETA and the Foundation receives monthly lease payments and anniversary payments which are reported as charges for services on the statement of activities in the fiscal year the payment is due.
+LETA earned \$437,912 and the Foundation earned \$277,532 from these leases during the year ended June 30, 2023.